fodinabor/CT-API-Tools/README.md

 With the calendarmerger you can just host this file on a webserver, add your ical urls, you would like to subscribe to.
 Now you can add the URL to the webserver you are hosting this on (e.g. `https://my-super-cool-domain.tld/calendarmerger.php`) to ChurchTools as an iCal source and voilá: CT shows both calendars as one.

-## ctgetallresourcebooking.php

-**untested**

-this generates the ressourcebookings of the day as html file - to be used for digital signeage.

 # More information